weefbellington/screenplay/README.md

 ```

 ###7.
 Contributing
 Contributions are welcome!
 Please open an issue in the github issue tracker to discuss bugs and new feature requests.
+For simple questions, try our live chat on Gitter: https://gitter.im/weefbellington/screenplay.

 ###8.
 Acknowledgements